mostafashapan/mostafashapan/README.md

 ## Summary

-I'm Mostafa Shaban, a dedicated Frontend Developer with a passion for crafting engaging and accessible web applications.
-My journey includes projects like RestEATS and Dashboard admin, where I've demonstrated proficiency in React.js, TypeScript, and responsive design frameworks like Bootstrap and Tailwind CSS.
-I thrive in collaborative environments, leveraging my skills in Git, Docker, and backend technologies like Node.js and PHP.
-Let's collaborate and create impactful web experiences together!
+I'm Mostafa Shaban, a dedicated Full Stack Developer specializing in the MERN stack.
+With extensive experience in frontend development using React.js and backend expertise in Node.js and Express.js, I've delivered robust and scalable web applications like RestEATS and Dashboard admin.
+My skills extend to database management with MongoDB and MySQL, ensuring high performance and efficient data handling.
+I'm committed to leveraging technology to create impactful web solutions.
+Let's collaborate and build innovative web experiences together!